corporate-gadfly/Tunlr-Clone/README.md

 above.
 The plan is to send the external IP address of my VPS as the resolved IP address for any of those domains.

-Once the web traffic hits my VPS, I use iptables to redirect port 80/443 traffic to [HTTPS-SNI-Proxy](https://github.com/dlundquist/HTTPS-SNI-Proxy) running on port 8080/8443.
+Once the web traffic hits my VPS, I use iptables to limit access to traffic provided by [HTTPS-SNI-Proxy](https://github.com/dlundquist/HTTPS-SNI-Proxy) running on port 80/443 (since currently HTTPS-SNI-Proxy does not have ACL capability).

 Here is the bind9 config: